Hero image desktop Hero image mobile

 Better quality meat

-Good animal health and welfare practices can positively impact meat quality.
+Good animal wellbeing practices also positively impact meat quality.
 By placing an emphasis on keeping animals stress-free, Australia’s world-leading eating-quality program delivers the highest quality from paddock to plate.

 A key purchase driver for red meat consumers is the quality of the meat they eat.
 For beef, some of the main factors affecting eating quality include maturity, fat coverage, marbling and pH levels.
 Eating quality can also be influenced by factors such as the health of the animal, their diet and how they’re handled.